Access Control & Permissions

 Set Up Connection Permissions

 Access to a Connection determines a user’s ability to query and view data in Mode.
-Manage access to Connections by navigating to Organization Settings, clicking into the Manage Connections tab, selecting a Connection and clicking the Permissions tab.
+Manage access to Connections by navigating to Workspace Settings, clicking into the Manage Connections tab, selecting a Connection and clicking the Permissions tab.

 View Current Connection Access

 For each Connection, you will see the default org-wide access at the top.
-This is the access that every member of your Organization has to the Connection by default.
+This is the access that every member of your Workspace has to the Connection by default.
 Below that, you will see a list of users with additional access, along with their access level and how they got that access — they can have access via Group permissions, individual permissions or their status as an Admin.
 Use the filter dropdowns to show a list of individual users or Groups with access to the Connection.

 Manage Connection Permissions